 How – This and all other rental charges must be clear before you sign.
 If it’s not clear or not mentioned on the contract, ask the question and get it written into the contract.
 It’s often impossible to predict if a hire contract will need extending; projects invariably run over or an alternative use is found for the building, sometimes on a different site.
 Clarifying the additional run-on costs for these possibilities is important.

-Avoid – Companies that don’t mention anything about planning applications, either verbally or in the paperwork.
+Avoid – Companies that don’t mention anything about temporary building planning permission, either verbally or in the paperwork.

 How – If your preferred supplier doesn’t cover the subject there is good reason to be suspicious.
 Some companies simply won’t mention it until they have a signed contract.
 The customer will then have to factor in extra costs down the line, not to mention possible project delays while applications go through.
 Not all temporary buildings require planning, either way though this needs to be understood at the beginning and factored in.
 Some providers, including HTS, offer a planning service and will be able to let you know at the beginning of the project if planning is needed.